EMPTYVOID-DEV/SvelteDocsMaker/README.md

 export let h4: string = 'clamp(1.125rem, calc(1.15rem + ((1vw - 0.48rem) * 0.3472)), 1.2rem)';
 ```

-Basically the same as [[#`Navigation bar settings` (optional)]], but you need to re-specify some of the UI props from the main since they're in a different context now.
+Basically the same as `Navigation bar settings` but you need to re-specify some of the UI props from the main since they're in a different context now.

 ## Utils